ropensci/FedData/README.md

 `devtools::install_github("bocinsky/FedData")`

 Some OS X systems have trouble installing the `rgdal` package from source.
-If your install fails, try the following command:
+If your install fails, and you've installed the [Homebrew](http://brew.sh) version of GDAL and *R*, try the following command (from within *R*:

 `install.packages("rgdal", configure.args="--with-proj-include=/usr/local/include --with-proj-lib=/usr/local/lib")`